nhrones/Utilities/Simple/readme.md

-# Simple Deno Server Example
+# Simple Deno Dev Server

-Used as a dev tool for running static html sites.
+Used as a dev tool for running html sites.

 This simple html server will serve an index.html file and any requests that it generates (style.css, app.js, ...).

 It will automaticaly launch your default browser with the index.html content.

 ## Usage